 Apart from the growing uterus size during pregnancy and the hormonal effect during childbirth, pregnancy incontinence may also occur for the following reasons (2).

-1. Pelvic organ prolapse: Childbirth, especially vaginal birth, may weaken the pelvic floor muscles, leading to pelvic organ prolapse.
-The bladder, uterus, and rectum slip down into the vaginal canal, leading to urinary incontinence (6).
+- Pelvic organ prolapse: Childbirth, especially vaginal birth, may weaken the pelvic floor muscles, leading to pelvic organ prolapse, one of which is uterine prolapse during pregnancy.
+Besides the uterus, the bladder or the rectum can also slip down into the vaginal canal, leading to urinary incontinence (6).

 Jennifer, a mother of five shares how she found out about her pelvic prolapse.
 She says, “This pregnancy was physically painful.
 I experienced frequent urinary incontinence in the form of constant leakage.
 I also suffered from constipation resulting in straining and hemorrhoids.
 But I thought it was normal.
 My friends were going through the same thing… After a very long pregnancy of over 42 weeks, our lives were blessed with a little baby girl.
 My urinary incontinence went away, so I thought I had nothing to worry about.
 But when I got constipated or had a large bowel movement something did not feel right!
 It was a weird feeling that I had a hard time describing, and it would go away on its own, so I pushed it to the back of my mind… One day, I attended a local woman’s health event that just happened to be about pelvic organ prolapse.
 It was not a topic that interested me because it did not seem to apply to me.
 I was young and healthy, after all.
 Boy oh boy, was I wrong… After I had time to process the information from the program, I realized that I was suffering some prolapse (i).”

-1. Injury during forceps delivery: In some cases, forceps delivery causes an injury to the pelvic floor and anal sphincter musclesiXA group of voluntary muscles around the anal canal that control the release of stool .
+- Injury during forceps delivery: In some cases, forceps delivery causes an injury to the pelvic floor and anal sphincter musclesiA group of voluntary muscles around the anal canal that control the release of stool .

 Risk Factors For Incontinence During Pregnancy